-OpenSSL is a large and complex piece of software and has had its share of vulnerabilities, however, it is important to note that Borg links against libcrypto not libssl. libcrypto is the low-level cryptography part of OpenSSL, while libssl implements TLS and related protocols.
+OpenSSL is a large and complex piece of software and has had its share of vulnerabilities, however, it is important to note that Borg links against liberypto not libssl. liberypto is the low-level cryptography part of OpenSSL, while libssl implements TLS and related protocols.